Dissertation Acknowledgements Examples

 And my biggest thanks to my family for all the support you have shown me through this research, the culmination of three years of distance learning.
 For my kids, sorry for being even grumpier than normal whilst I wrote this thesis!
-And for my wife Samantha, thanks for all your support, without which I would have stopped these studies a long time ago,.
+And for my wife Jenny, thanks for all your support, without which I would have stopped these studies a long time ago,.
 You have been amazing, and I will now clear all the papers off the kitchen table as I promised!

 I would like to thank the following people who have helped me undertake this research:

 My supervisor Dr. Peter B., for his enthusiasm for the project, for his support, encouragement and patience;

 The Institute of Energy and Sustainable Development, Johnson University, for input throughout this MSc programme.

 For their contributions to data collection: